 In other shops you’ll find new, designer clothing as well as colourful fashion from India.

 Kensington Market is known for its food shops selling delicious baked goods, meat, fish, produce and specialty treats from across the globe and just around the corner.

 Love cheese?
 Me too.
 Just walking into Global Cheese, at 76 Kensington Avenue, with its rich aroma, sends me into a fromage frenzy:

 Kensington Market also boasts a variety of ethnic restaurants – Asian, Latin, Middle Eastern, Portuguese, etc. Some even combine different cuisines, like that bizarre Hungarian/Thai combo, the "Hungary Thai".

 If you can’t find anything in the market itself, wander up to College Street where you’ll find lots of dining places.
-One I discovered recently is Caplansky’s at 356 College.
-It’s a relatively new but old-fashioned Jewish deli with smoked meat to die for (although I found the latkes a bit too crunchy).
+Caplansky’s at 356 College is Jewish deli with smoked meat to die for.
 Warning: this place is packed on the weekend so be prepared to wait in line a bit.

 History of Kensington Market Toronto: The Story of Canadian Immigration

-One of the things I like best about Kensington Market is that it’s not just a “shopping district”.
+Kensington Market is not just a “shopping district”.
 It’s also a multi-cultural residential area where generations of newcomers to Canada have settled and raised their families, and they still do.
 It started with Irish and Scottish workers in the 1880s, followed by Jewish immigrants in the early 1900s (when the area was known as the Jewish Market), and then by other new arrivals including Portuguese, Caribbean, Latin American, Asian, African and Middle Eastern.